 Various murals adorn the industrial buildings, with works from international creatives, including Spanish street artist ARYZ whose artwork – the biggest of them all – has come to symbolise this area’s transformation.
 During the outdoor event known as Bubble Days, street and graffiti artists are invited to come and decorate the area, expanding Linz’s international arts platform.

 ‘Say Linz.
-Say Change’ is one of the city’s taglines – it’s not afraid to try something new as it incorporates an ultra-contemporary present into its cherished centuries old past.
-Linz is a city that likes nothing more than to treat visitors to a sensory overload, both interactive and visual, in honour of the media arts and forward-thinking dynamism for which it is so often rewarded.
+Say Change’ is one of the city’s taglines – it’s not afraid to try something new as it incorporates an ultra-contemporary present into its cherished centuries-old past.
+Linz is a city that likes nothing more than to treat visitors to sensory overload, both interactive and visual, in honour of the media arts and forward-thinking dynamism for which it is so often rewarded.

 - Getting to Linz.
 The city is a perfect weekend getaway and takes approximately 90 minutes by train from Vienna.